javlucky/javlucky/README.md

 ### <div align="center">I'm Javier, a Full-stack Web Developer 👨‍💻 🚀💻</div>

+- 🔭 I’m currently working on personal projects to improve my skills in full stack development.
+I’m also seekink new opportunities to collaborated with other developers and work on exciting projects .

-- 🌱 I’m currently learning JavaScript
+- 🌱 I’m currently learning JavaScript, TypeScript and i'm also interested exploring other front end frameworks and back end technologies to expand my knowledge.

-- 👯 I’m looking to collaborate on front-end and back-end projects
+- 👯 I’m looking to collaborate on front-end and back-end projects.

-- ⚡ What I like to do: I like so much tecnologies, Fútbol and coffee...and coding of course
+- ⚡ What I like to do: I like so much tecnologies, Fútbol and coffee...and coding of course.

 <br/>